Hosweay/roll20_macros/scriptcards/trigger_traps/README.md

 ## Utility Script

 In addition to the trigger, there is also another ScriptCard to help manage triggers.
 The Trigger Manager utility will spawn a new trigger token, activate existing triggers, and edit and save trigger trap configuration variables.

+### Trigger Manager Actions

+#### List Trigger Tokens

+#### Create Trigger Tokens

+When creating tokens, the **Area**, **Active**, and **Continue** are optional.
+If they are not set, the manager will show **default** which is the first option in their respective lists.
+Default options can be found [here](#trigger-options).

+#### Show Configuration

+Shows the current configuration and allows edits to change the configuration values.

+##### Trigger Manager Configuration

+* LogLevel - Level of which log messages show.
+Default: info.
+Valid options: debug, info, warn, error
+* SpawnTriggerActivated - True/False whether "onetime" activation triggers should spawn already activated.
+Default: true

+##### Trigger Spawn Configuration

+###### Token Properties

+* imgsrc - URL of the image for the token.
+Default: URL to a plain square token
+* layer - which page layer to spawn on.
+Default: gmlayer Valid options: objects, gmlayer, map

+###### Color Configuration

+These are the hex code values that are used for tint_color token property.
+Each trigger trap type can be set independently.

+* TeleportTokenColor - Default: #ff0000
+* AmbushTokenColor - Default: #00ff00
+* DescriptionTokenColor - Default: #0000ff
+* PlayaudioTokenColor - Default: #ffff00
+* CustomTokenColor - Default: #ff00ff